YvesCoding/vuescroll/README.md

 ## Introduction

-Vuescroll is a virtual scrollbar based on Vue.js which is designed for beautifying and enhancing your native scrollbar.
+Vuescroll is a virtual scrollbar based on Vue.js which is designed for beautifying and enhancing your native scrollbar.It has different modes for different people.
+If you like native scrollbar, you can choose `pure-native` mode, if you like customize styles of scrollbar, you can choose `native` mode, if you like run you project in mobile, you can choose `slide` mode.

+In a word, Vuescroll is not only a scrollbar, but you can use to make a carousel, time picker, a plugin that can automatically detect the size change of content and so on.

 ## Demo & Documentation